 - Related process in garment fit and construction, from the toiles to the finished garment, using traditional Indigenous hides and fur for trims as well as commercial materials used traditionally in couture garments

-- Embellishment of garments and accessories using traditional Indigenous adornment techniques interpreted into modern relevance
+- Embellishment of garments and accessories using traditional Indigenous adornment techniques interpreted into modern relevance.
+Application of all embellishments to the garment panels will occur before final construction.

 - A focus on environmental issues both in the overall theme and in the use of recycled materials throughout the collection where possible